iamphanh/base_account/README.md

 - The application ensures that all basic functions of the request are fulfilled.
 - I not use any external library.
 - Use MySQL for the database.
+- The project was created using the MVC model.
 - Use PHP for backend development, without any Framework.

 ## Main features